 Don’t get me wrong, both BigCommerce and Shopify can work in some use cases.
 But, for the majority of businesses in this industry, they are missing important pieces here and there.

-Open-source eCommerce platforms
+Open-source eCommerce platforms for auto parts

 Open source solutions sound like something that solves the challenges and restrictions of SaaS, right?
 Well, yes and no. You can certainly accomplish a lot more with an open-source platform, however sometimes it can be hit and miss when it comes to the selection of a good platform and, more importantly, good partners to work with.